RaitaroH/MyAnimeList-MyListClassic/README.md

 ```
 Note that sprites-hover is still in deepdark colors.
 You might also want to change --sprites-hover url to the white variant seen in the next example.
 Same with the 404 image.

-Also note that the banner should be 990x250px.
-The --banner-height variable is around half the height but that needs to be changed per image.
+Also note that the banner should be 990x250px or anything with that aspect ratio.
 Try to have the banner image as centered as possible.
+The banner-height variable should be played with to see if the banner looks better.
+I find it easier just to have the banner of proper aspect ration instead.

 Result:
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/MyAnimeList/master/Images/KDE_Screenshot.png)